nutjob-laboratories/erk/README.md

 **Ərk** is being developed with Python 3.7 on Windows 10, and Python 3.8.5 on Linux Mint.

 To run properly on Linux, the latest version of all required software is recommended.  [qt5reactor](https://github.com/twisted/qt5reactor), a requirement for older versions of **Ərk**, is now bundled with the application.
+Installing the requirements is easy with [`apt-get`](https://en.wikipedia.org/wiki/APT_%28software%29):

+  sudo apt-get install python3-pyqt python3-twisted

+**Ərk** requires at least version 5.0 of PyQt.

 # Install